 My mother passed Nov 8th 2017 without a valid will.
 My brother hired a probate attorney and insists I have to sign a disclaimer of interest.
 Matter of fact he has become very verbally abusive over it.
 He claims everything is his..house, van, all my mothers belongings.
 My other brother and sister...
 Read more »

 This is interesting since I'm licensed in Idaho and Florida.
 Although I haven't done a lot of probate work, it seems that there are a couple of red flags here.
 I'd recommend having your own attorney review the progress of the case thus far.
-If you need a referral for an attorney in Florida, let me...Read more »
+If you need a referral for an attorney in...Read more »

 For example, if there is not enough money to distribute ALL the specific bequests, each would be proportionally reduced.
 Or if there are 'priority claims' such as probate or funeral costs that exceed the amount that would allow a full payout of...Read more »

-Your question isn't exactly clear, but if you mean 'do I HAVE to act in my husband's estate' the answer is of course, no. You can simply not ask for or refuse the nomination if you feel that is better, but you should consult with a local probate attorney to insure you know the ramifications of...Read more »
+Your question isn't exactly clear, but if you mean 'do I HAVE to act in my husband's estate' the answer is of course, no. You can simply not ask for or refuse the nomination if you feel that is better, but you should consult with a local probate attorney to insure you know the...Read more »